-A local Munich chocolate shop, this cozy little spot is inviting and the perfect spot to take a much-needed chocolate break.
+A local Munich chocolate shop, this cozy little spot is inviting and the perfect place to take a much-needed chocolate break.
 They serve gourmet chocolates from Belgian pralines to hot chocolate on a stick.
-Look for them open 7 days a week in the Viktualienmarkt
+Look for them open seven days a week in the Viktualienmarkt

 Viktualienmarkt 6, 80331 München